 Easy Spice-Rubbed and Roasted Fish Fillets

 Easy Spice-Rubbed and Roasted Fish Fillets are a quick and delicious dinner option that’s low-carb, Keto, low-glycemic, gluten-free, dairy-free, Paleo, Whole 30, and South Beach Diet friendly!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Seafood Recipes to find more recipes like this one.

 I’ve always loved New Orleans and the spicy food you ind there, so this recipe for Spice-Rubbed and Roasted Fish Fillets featuring Tony Chachere’s Creole Seasoning appeals to me both for how easy the recipe is and the spicy flavors of the fish.
 I first discovered Tony Chachere’s Creole Seasoning about 20 years ago after I’d been to New Orleans and a friend from Louisiana recommended it as being her favorite spicy blend for that New Orleans flavor (thanks Teddy!)
 Since then I’ve always had it in my spice drawer, and I’ve used it in a few favorite recipes like Quick and Easy Spicy Broiled Shrimp and Creole Seasoned and Pan-Fried Pork Cutlets.

 If you like a little spicy flavor in your food, I’m betting you’ll love this idea for spicy fish!
 You can make this with Orange Roughy, Halibut, Cod, or Tilapia, hope you enjoy.